glampert/glampert.github.io/_posts/2015-08-31-computer-graphics-se-public-beta.markdown

 and from what I've heard this is the second attempt at having the specialized network about CG.
 It seems like this time it is going all the way.

-So far, the site is looking like it's going to be very good addition to the SE network, grouping a lot of useful knowledge and information in a single place.
+So far, the site is looking like it's going to be a very good addition to the SE network, grouping a lot of useful knowledge and information in a single place.
 I'm enjoying it and learning a lot from my CG peers over there, so I recommend taking a look if you're interested in Computer Graphics,